nmshd/connector-tui/README.md

-# Connector SDK Hacking
+# Connector TUI

+> A terminal user interface for Demos.
+>
+> Showcase how to integrate Enmeshed and use the SDK.
+>
-> this example only works with enmeshed v2
+> This TUI only works with Enmeshed v2 (Connector version 3.0.0+)

 ## Setup